-We expect to continue to evaluate possible acquisitions and other strategic transactions designed to expand our business.
-As a result, our expected uses of cash could change, our cash position could be reduced and we may incur additional debt obligations to the extent we complete additional acquisitions.
-However, we believe that existing cash balances, together with funds generated from operations and amounts available under our credit facility, will be sufficient to finance our operations and meet our foreseeable cash requirements, including quarterly cash dividends to Progress stockholders and stock repurchases, through at least the next twelve months.
+We expect to continue to evaluate possible acquisitions designed to expand our business and drive significant stockholder returns.
+As a result, our expected uses of cash could change, our cash position could be reduced, and we may incur additional debt obligations to the extent we complete additional acquisitions.

 We derive a significant portion of our revenue from international operations, which are primarily conducted in foreign currencies.
-The impact of foreign exchange did not result in a material impact on revenue during fiscal years 2018 or 2017, but since approximately one-third of our revenue is denominated in foreign currency, future fluctuations in foreign currency rates may significantly impact our results.
+The impact of foreign exchange rates has had a material impact on revenue in fiscal year 2019.
+Since approximately one-third of our revenue is denominated in foreign currency, future fluctuations in foreign currency rates may also significantly impact our results.